 Is training during the week compulsory?

-No. We provide training for those athletes who wish to improve their fitness or learn skills and techniques that are difficult to teach during Friday night competitions.
+No. We provide training for athletes, U9 and above who wish to learn event skills and techniques that are difficult to teach during Friday night competitions.
 Please see the “Training” page for more details.

 How can I register a dispute/query regarding a result?